onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 * The **private key acts like a password**, while the **certificate acts like a username** to identify and authenticate components.
 * Trust is established across the cluster through this signed certificate infrastructure.
 * Kubeconfig files bundle the certificate, private key, and CA info to authenticate users and processes.

 ---

-## Mutual TLS (mTLS)

-**Mutual TLS (mTLS)** is an extension of standard TLS where **both client and server authenticate each other** using certificates.

-In a normal TLS setup (like when Seema visits pinkbank.com), **only the server** presents a certificate to prove its identity.
-The browser (client) verifies it, but **the server does not verify Seema** beyond basic login credentials.

-In contrast, with **mTLS**, **both sides present certificates**:

-* **Seema’s browser** presents a **client certificate**, proving she is a valid, trusted user.
-* **pinkbank.com** verifies Seema’s certificate against a trusted CA.
-* This ensures that only known clients (users/devices/services) are allowed to connect.

-This approach is not used for general web browsing due to its complexity but is very common in enterprise settings, especially for **automated services, APIs, and Kubernetes components**.

-### Why mTLS in Kubernetes?

-* Prevents unauthorized components from communicating within the cluster.
-* Ensures that only trusted services (e.g., a valid API server or kubelet) can connect to each other.
-* Strengthens the overall security posture of the cluster, especially in production environments.

-Although some components can work with just server-side TLS, enabling mTLS is **strongly recommended** wherever possible — particularly in communication with sensitive components like `etcd`, `kubelet`, and `kube-apiserver`.

----